aymisxx/PPO-driven-Swarm-Control/README.md

 - **PPO-only swarms** appear chaotic and locally greedy.
 - **Hybrid swarms** exhibit smooth, structured, and interpretable collective motion.
 - The **full hybrid controller** produces emergent behaviors such as territory splitting, wave-like dispersion, and coverage-front propagation.

+> Minor boundary accumulation observed in earlier runs was found to be a transient effect of initialization and stochastic policy execution; upon rerunning the simulation with updated parameters, the swarm exhibited uniform coverage without persistent boundary clustering.

 ### Limitations